2026-2028 Catalog

 Repeating a Course

 Students may enroll in a course for credit more than once only if the catalog course description states that the course may be repeated for credit.
-An exception to this policy allows the repeating of a course in cases where a grade of D or F was received.
+However, since only C- grades or higher can count toward the student’s degree, an exception to this policy allows the repeating of a course in cases where a grade of D or F was received.
+If a student earns a D+ or lower, the course can be retaken with the permission of the student’s program and both grades will be used in the GPA calculation.
 Unlike for undergraduates at Cal Poly, a graduate student repeating a course cannot qualify for the removal of a lower letter grade from the overall GPA calculation on the student’s transcript.
-See the Earned D+ or Lower section above for more information.

 Credit/No Credit Grading

-Courses which are offered only on a credit/no credit basis also satisfy the unit requirement if a credit grade is earned.
+Courses that are offered only on a credit/no credit basis also satisfy the unit requirement if a credit grade is earned.
 The equivalent of an A or a B (including a B-) is required to earn credit in such courses (AS-8-76).
-Graduate students may elect to take courses that are not part of their Formal Study Plan on a credit/no credit basis.
+Graduate students may elect to take courses that will not be used toward their master’s degree on a credit/no credit basis.

 Registration